unleashit/npm-library/packages/login/readme.md

 ### CSS

 Basic namespaced (BEM) css can be imported: `import '@unleashit/login/dist/login.css'`.
-CSS Module support is baked in.
-If you use CSS Modules you can `import '@unleashit/login/dist/login.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModule` prop.
+Alternatively, if you use CSS Modules you can `import css from '@unleashit/login/dist/login.module.css'` and provide to the `cssModule` prop and/or use your own custom module targeting the internal class names.
 Please see CSS in the main readme of the repo for more info.

 ```